ustaalon/LethalCompany.ExtraDays/Anubis.LC.ExtraDays.Package/README.md

 So by using my mod, it will fix those issues for both of them.

 ## Bugs, Issues & requests
-Please let me know about any bugs, issues or requests regarding my mod by opening an [issue](https://github.com/ustaalon/LethalCompany.ExtraDays/issues) or by sending me an email at bowbeforeanubis@gmail.com
+Please let me know about any bugs, issues or requests regarding my mod by opening an [issue](https://github.com/ustaalon/LethalCompany.ExtraDays/issues), by leaving a comment in [this Discord channel](https://discord.com/channels/1168655651455639582/1190842600534573056) or by sending me an email at ustaalon@gmail.com

 # Additional Credits
 Thanks to [Lethal Company Community on Github](https://github.com/LethalCompany) for making modding easy for Lethal Company.